RancidDax/namazu.tools/uwu.md

 [Waymarks Pastebin](https://pastebin.com/KvHDCE6e) (These can be imported using an XIV Launcher Plugin)

+## Special Notes

+### Candy
+Throughout the first 3 phases, you will be aiming to complete special requirements to **Awaken** all three primals, once awoken their mechanics may change and they will drop a puddle (Candy) when they die, this must be picked up in a specific order, these will give you extra LB3's later which are required to clear the fight.

+Garuda Candy: **Healer**
+Ifrit Candy: **Caster**
+Titan Candy: **Melee**

 ## Phase 1: Garuda

 The phase starts with the MT pulling boss to mid and facing boss north.
 DPS should be behind boss and OT and Healers stay east with the OT between Healers and the boss.